 Even though they are called stick burners, offset smokers are like a BBQ sauna.
 They distribute heat evenly throughout the whole cooking chamber.

-Additionally, you can gradually filter the smoke into the chamber, allowing all of the food to be exposed to similar quantities of heat and smoke.
+Additionally, you can gradually filter the smoke into the chamber, exposing all of the food to similar amounts of heat and smoke.
 Thus you don’t even have to turn pieces of meat as you smoke it.

 How Much Wood Chips Do I Need For An Offset Smoker?